aherbert/gdsc-smlm/docs/model_plugins.rst

        This option only applies when re-running the plugin where the same ``Evolve`` option was previously used.
 In this case it may not be desired to reuse the cached results as the ``Evolve`` options are to be changed.
 Selecting ``Repeat evolve`` will proceed with a new analysis where the ``Evolve`` option settings can be configured in a subsequent dialog.

+       This option is useful to experiment with different ``Evolve`` settings for the same input results and filter settings.

    * - Title
      - Add a title for the analysis to the results tables.
 This can be used when running multiple repeats of the plugin with results from different filters and fitting algorithms.